Board MEMBERS

 Rick Rader, MD.

-• Physician, cross trained in internal medicine and medical anthropology.
+• Dr. Rick Rader is a Physician, cross trained in internal medicine and medical anthropology.
 Board certified in Developmental Medicine

 • President, American Association on Health and Disability (aahd.us)